catalyst-cloud/catalystcloud-docs/source/sdks-and-toolkits/cli/python-redhat.rst

-Python is usually pre-installed on standard installations of Fedora and Red Hat Enterprise Linux.

-If it is not already installed, run the following command to install it:
+Run the following command to install Python and development files:

 .. code-block:: bash